 Hotels that score high: Wood floors score high and many of the newer hotels, especially in Asia, are using wooden floors.
 Also, the Park Hyatt in Buenos Aires has beautiful wood floors.
 The Park Hyatt in Saigon has one of the loveliest combinations of carpet and hardwood floors.

 Hotels that score low: Saddens me to say that my home Hyatt, the Regency in La Jolla, needs new carpets and has for a long time.
 I hate going into a hotel room that has carpets that are stained.

-Everyone has a different sense of what makes a hotel great, but I find that these small details really matter to me and often influence my satisfaction with a hotel stay more than some of the flashier elements of the hotel.
+Everyone has a different sense of what makes a hotel great, and what are considered to be the best hotel room features.
+I find that these small details really matter to me and often influence my satisfaction with a hotel stay more than some of the flashier elements of the hotel.